 “Excuse me,” I said gently, looking up from the menu with large, innocent eyes, “What is a deconstructed salad exactly?”

-“Well,” the waitress began, fumbling in her mind for a way to explain it without it sounding as if it was nothing more than a plate of unmixed salad ingredients.
+“Well,” the waitress began, fumbling for a way to explain it without it sounding as if it was nothing more than a plate of unmixed salad ingredients.

 I continued to look the picture of sweetness and innocence while I gazed expectantly at her.
 Hesitantly, she explained, “It’s basically, where we don’t mix the salad ourselves.
 We let the customer mix it how they like it.”